Franchisor Failure

 There are a number of franchise systems that operated in Australia and which ultimately failed and either had administrators or liquidators appointed or needed to re-structure.
 These include, for example:

-the pastry chain - Pie Face
+Pie Face

-These are just a sample.
+These above are just a sample.

 It is important to note, however, that the collapse of a franchisor does not inevitably lead to the brand evaporating or in fact that franchisees will also fail.
 For example, a number of Traveland franchisees were able to continue operating either on their own account or as part of other travel agent chains.
 Some franchisees in other situations were able to form buying syndicates to acquire the franchise system and intellectual property and continue trading.